COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 MARITIME SAFETY OVERSIGHT: The Mexican maritime industry, including charter fishing and recreational vessels, is subject solely to Mexican safety regulations.
 Travelers should be aware that Mexican equipment and vessels may not meet U.S. safety standards or be covered by any accident insurance.

-CHILDREN’S ISSUES: Mexico is the destination country of the greatest number of children abducted from the United States by a parent.
-A party to the Hague Convention on the Civil Aspects of International Child Abduction since 1991, Mexico was found to be not compliant with the Convention in the Department of State’s 2009 compliance report, though compliance improved in 2010.
-For information, see our Office of Children’s Issues web pages on intercountry adoption and international parental child abduction.
+CHILDREN'S ISSUES: Mexico is the destination country of the greatest number of children abducted from the United States by a parent.
+A party to the Hague Convention on the Civil Aspects of International Child Abduction since 1991, Mexico has made significant progress in compliance in recent years and was found to be compliant with the Convention in the Department of State's 2012 and 2013 compliance reports..
+For more information, see our Office of Children's Issues web pages on intercountry adoption and international parental child abduction.
+It is essential that U.S. citizens considering adoption undertake the adoption legally to protect the family.
+In recent years, U.S. citizens have attempted to "informally adopt" Mexican children, a practice that is not only not recognized by Mexican authorities but that can be prosecuted.
+Any fraudulent attempt to document the child as a U.S. citizen may lead to prosecution and imprisonment in Mexico for child trafficking.
+U.S. Citizens must legally adopt children to enjoy the full protection of the law.

 * * *

-This replaces the Country Specific Information dated June 21, 2012 to update the sections on entry and exit requirements and safety.
+This replaces the Country Specific Information dated February 15, 2013 to update the sections on Entry and Exit Requirements, Threats to Safety and Security, Crime, Criminal Penalties, Special Circumstances and Children's Issues.